-A CBD accredited assessor is someone who has been accredited by the Department of Industry, Innovation and Science as a CBD assessor under the provisions of the Building Energy Efficiency Disclosure Act 2010.
+A CBD accredited assessor is someone who has been accredited by the Department of the Environment and Energy as a CBD assessor under the provisions of the Building Energy Efficiency Disclosure Act 2010.

-To become a CBD accredited assessor, you need to complete the required training and submit your application to the Department of Industry, Innovation and Science.
+To become a CBD accredited assessor, you need to complete the required training and submit your application to the Department of the Environment and Energy.

 - Successfully complete the National Australian Built Environment Rating System (NABERS) training and sign a contract with the NABERS Administrator, the NSW Office of the Environment and Heritage.
 Ideal candidates for the NABERS Assessor Accreditation Course have formal qualifications and/or skills in the management and operation of commercial buildings.
 Those with experience in building energy efficiency may also be suited.For more information, see the NABERS website.

 - Successfully complete one or more supervised NABERS Energy for offices ratings, as required by the NABERS National Administrator.